yashodharhajare-wq/AI_Customer-Requirements-Analyst/README.md

 Online communities contain valuable customer feedback, but extracting meaningful insights manually is time-consuming and difficult.

-Product teams need answers to questions such as:
+Product management teams need answers to questions such as:

 * What problems are users experiencing?
 * What features do customers want?